zstyblik/grafana.org/source/docs/index.md

 Grafana is a frontend for Graphite and InfluxDB with powerfull visualization features for time series data.
 You will need either a Graphite or InfluxDB server for Grafana to be of any use.

-Grafana is a client side application that runs in your browser.
-It is very easy to install and setup.
+It is very easy to install and configure Grafana as it is a client side application that runs in your browser.
 It currently has one optional external dependency and that is [Elasticsearch](http://www.elasticsearch.org/).
 Elasticsearch is used to store, load and search for dashboards.
 But you can use Grafana without it.

 ## Download

 [Download](/download) the latest release.
-The release packages contain a subfolder, for example **grafana-1.5.3**.
+The release package contain a subfolder, for example **grafana-1.5.3**.
 The contents of this folder should be hosted by a web server, for example nginx, apache, IIS.
 The standard release packages does not contain a web server to host Grafana.